DmitrySharabin/mavo-chart/README.md

 Expressions in the `mv-chart-options` are disabled by default.

-Both of these cases are shown in the **Demo** so that you can play with it.
+Both of these cases are shown in the **Demo** so that you can play with them.

 ## Localization